 - Geospatial Survey Technician - Level:3 (equivalent to A levels at grades A to E).
 Typical length:24 months

-- Security Systems - Level:3 (equivalent to A levels at grades A to E).
+- Crop Technician - Level:3 (equivalent to A levels at grades A to E).
 Typical length:24 months

-- Geospatial Mapping and Science Degree - Level:6 (equivalent to bachelor's degree).
-Typical length:60 months
+- Geospatial Mapping and Science Degree - Level: 6 (equivalent to a bachelor's degree).
+Typical length: 60 months

 Click to find apprenticeship vacancies available now related to geography